jchansen/reactjs-phoenix/README.md

 ```

 ### 5. declaration-containers
 This step breaks apart the component into a `List` component and a `ListContainer` component, and separates _what_ data the component needs with _how_ it gets that data.
-This improves testability, but for this example, it's a step towards allowing components to declare what data they need.
+This improves testability, and also provides a step towards allowing components to declare what data they need.

 ```jsx
 // src/components/List.js